 Here is some information related to travelling to or in Croatia that visitors may find helpful for summer 2021.

-Latest update Kapetan Luka have also cancelled their Split – Hvar – Korcula route for 2021.
+Updated Kapetan Luka has also cancelled their Split – Hvar – Korcula route for 2021.

 Updated The start of Jadrolinija‘s international route from Ancona to Zadar has been postponed until 21st July.